arunjo96/password-reset-flow-backend/README.md

-# 🔐 Password Reset Flow – Backend (Node.js + Express + MongoDB)
+## 🔐 Authentication & Password Reset – Backend (Node.js + Express + MongoDB)

-A complete Node.js/Express backend implementation for user authentication and password reset functionality.
+A complete Node.js/Express backend implementation for user authentication (Register, Login) and password reset functionality.

 This is the **backend** for the Password Reset flow, built using:
 - Node.js + Express